Centinela Avenue

-Centinela Avenue is a 10.2 mile major street in the Westside region of Los Angeles County, California.
+Centinela Avenue is a 10.2 mile (16.4 km) major street in the Westside region of Los Angeles County, California.

 Geography

 Centinela Avenue is a major thoroughfare in Culver City, Inglewood, Ladera Heights, Mar Vista, Santa Monica, and West Los Angeles.

 It is named after the 19th century Rancho Aguaje de la Centinela, whose site of former ranchlands it passes through.
+Bundy Drive is named for Tom Bundy, tennis player and developer of the Miracle Mile.

 Route

 The street runs primarily north–south, with a southern east–west section.

 Centinela Avenue is not a continuous street but is separated into northern and southern sections, with a jog connected by Ocean Park Boulevard.

 Northern section

 The northern section of Centinela Avenue is a minor two lane street.
 It begins near the Brentwood Country Club in Brentwood, Los Angeles.
 It proceeds south, ending at Ocean Park Boulevard and the Santa Monica Airport, a block west of the southern section of Centinela Avenue.
 It is the official dividing line between the cities of Santa Monica and Los Angeles.

 This section of Centinela has two discontinuities.
 Going north, staying on Centinela requires a half-block jog west at Olympic Boulevard, and another half-block jog northeast at Wilshire Boulevard.